marfarma/wordpress-seo/readme.txt

 == Description ==

 WordPress out of the box is already technically quite a good platform for SEO.
+This plugin is written from the ground up by [WordPress SEO consultant](http://yoast.com/hire-me/wordpress-seo-consultant/) and [WordPress developer](http://yoast.com/hire-me/wordpress-developer/) Joost de Valk to improve your site's SEO on *all* needed aspects.
 While this WordPress SEO plugin goes the extra mile to take care of all the technical optimization, more on that below, it first and foremost helps you write better content.
 WordPress SEO forces you to choose a focus keyword when you're writing your articles, and then makes sure you use that focus keyword everywhere.

 = Write better content with WordPress SEO =
 Using the snippet preview you can see a rendering of what your post or page will look like in the search results, whether your title is too long or too short and your meta description makes sense in the context of a search result.
 This way the plugin will help you not only increase rankings but also increase the click through for organic search results.